cryptowealth-technology/Rotation-Scale-invariant-CNN/README.md

 # Rotation-Scale-invariant-CNN
 Convolutional neural network (2D index) approximate invariant properties implicitly by max-pooling.
 Thus filters fail to generalize with drastic changes in scale and rotation.
-In this page, I show 2D convolution on **`Frequency`** &amp; **`Direction`** is a natural way to think of scaling and rotation.
+In this page, I show 2D convolution on **`Frequency`** &amp; **`Direction`** is a natural way to think of scale and rotation.

-The method proposed here can handle images with different sizes.
+# Pros & Cons

+* Pros:
+  1. Images size are normalized at preprossing stage, filters are now capturing patterns between images of different sizes.
+  2. GlobalMaxPooling makes convoution simple, you no longer need to stack deep convolutional networks.

+* Cons:
+  1. Fourier series are not `correctly` used here, not sure about the theoretical background of geometric frequency series.
+  2. Propotional area of the desired pattern in the image plays a important role.
+Hope nonlinear activation can help dealing with it.

 # Background
 Fourier transform is a decomposition method that can decompose any function into weighted sum of series of characteristic functions of the heat equation.